 While what we know as sadomasochism has ultimately developed and evolved throughout time, S&M isn’t a modern relationship phenomenon.
-Instead, the use of pain as a way of enjoying sex has been achieved throughout humankind as far back as ancient communities in Indian, Egyptian and Arab cultures.
-Scholars have suggested that certain ancient Egyptian love songs and drawings could be inferred to be discussing pain within sex and the desire to be subjugated by a sexual partner.
+Instead, the use of pain to enjoy sex has been achieved throughout humankind as far back as ancient communities in Indian, Egyptian, and Arab cultures.
+Scholars have suggested that certain old Egyptian love songs and drawings could be inferred to discuss pain within sex and the desire to be subjugated by a sexual partner.

-The official terms that we use today came from the studies of German psychiatrist Richard von Kraft-Ebing where he defined the notion of “masochism.”
-With the help of Sigmund Freud, a widely well-known psychoanalyst and a colleague of Kraft-Ebing’s, he created the definition of “sadism” and combined the two terms into the generally understood term of “sadomasochism”, often abbreviated into S&M. Check out “Speaking BDSM” for descriptions of more commonly used BDSM terms today.
-Through their studies they found that while many believed themselves entirely sadistic or entirely masochistic in sexual realms, some believed themselves “switches”.
-This is a term utilized in dominant and submissive relationships, which means that they feel most comfortable switching between the two identities depending on their mood and who they are being sexual with.
-Over time, many of the observations that Freud has made have been picked apart, but the general definitions he helped to create still stand strong formally and in informal chats and while were perhaps founded on misconceptions, they have been misconceptions that have continued to be prevalent in more vanilla communities too.
-In fact, such misconceptions have also crossed over into the legal aspects of sadomasochism.
-While consent is obviously a highly important and essential element of S&M relationships, that doesn’t mean that there aren’t some individuals out here who will abuse the format of their relationship and cause pain beyond the scope that is healthy for S&M relationships.
-In these cases, the law disregards the basis of S&M relationships and instead argues that you cannot consent to extreme bodily harm or death.
+The official terms we use today came from the studies of German psychiatrist Richard von Kraft-Ebing, who defined the notion of “masochism.”
+With the help of Sigmund Freud, a well-known psychoanalyst and a colleague of Kraft-Ebing’s, he created the definition of “sadism.”
+He combined the two terms into the generally understood term of “sadomasochism,” often abbreviated into S&M. Check out “Speaking BDSM” for descriptions of more commonly used BDSM terms today.
+Through their studies, they found that while many believed themselves entirely sadistic or entirely masochistic in sexual realms, some believed themselves “switches.”
+This term is utilized in dominant and submissive relationships, meaning they feel most comfortable switching between the two identities depending on their mood and who they are being sexual with.
+Over time, many of the observations that Freud made have been picked apart.
+However, the general definitions he helped to create still stand firm formally and in informal chats, and while they were perhaps founded on misconceptions, they have been misconceptions that have continued to be prevalent in more vanilla communities too.
+In fact, such illusions have also crossed over into the legal aspects of sadomasochism.
+While consent is obviously a crucial and essential element of S&M relationships, that doesn’t mean that there aren’t some individuals out here who will abuse the format of their relationship and cause pain beyond the scope that is healthy for S&M relationships.
+In these cases, the law disregards the basis of S&M relationships and argues that you cannot consent to extreme bodily harm or death.

 WHY DO PEOPLE LIKE PAIN?

-When asking why people enjoy sadomasochistic relationship, there is no one true answer.
-For some it is merely an exciting and enjoyable means of having sex and forming attachments, and they enjoy the physical and emotional pain and discomfort that it brings upon then.
-For others it is the form of power and control that most excites them, as powerplay is a fundamental part of any kinky relationship, whether they are the one who is exerting control and dominance over another, or if they themselves are instead enjoying a sense of freedom and helplessness by being a submissive at the whim of their sadistic dominant.
-As a submissive, winning the approval of their dominant can often create a sense of emotional pleasure that only heightens the physical too, and the feeling of being looked after and told what to do alleviates any pressure of having to advocate or decide things for themselves.
-Instead, being told what to do can make them feel safe and protected, as if often the reason why kink relationships turn to age play.
+There is no one true answer when asking why people enjoy sadomasochistic relationships.
+For some, it is merely an exciting and enjoyable means of having sex and forming attachments.
+They want the physical and emotional pain and discomfort it brings them.
+For others, it is the form of power and control that most excite them, as powerplay is a fundamental part of any kinky relationship, whether they are the one who is exerting control and dominance over another or if they are instead enjoying a sense of freedom and helplessness by being submissive at the whim of their sadistic dominant.
+As a submissive, winning the approval of their dominant can often create a sense of emotional pleasure that only heightens the physical, and the feeling of being looked after and told what to do alleviates any pressure of having to advocate or decide things for themselves.
+Instead, being told what to do can make them feel safe and protected, which is often why kink relationships turn to age play.

-Just because someone enjoys inflicting or receiving pain or discomfort doesn’t mean that they enjoy all forms of pain and discomfort.
-In fact, many masochists and sadists discuss on S&M forums how they enjoy only certain types of pain and discomfort and will have hard limits about what they do and do not enjoy.
+Just because someone enjoys inflicting or receiving pain or discomfort doesn’t mean they enjoy all forms of pain and discomfort.
+In fact, many masochists and sadists discuss on S&M forums how they want only specific pain and discomfort and will have hard limits about what they do and do not enjoy.
 For example, some may enjoy spanking while others dislike it, instead enjoying tickling.
-There are many different ways of providing and receiving pain, and just because someone enjoys it in some manners doesn’t mean they enjoy all aspects and experiences of pain.
-It is always important to check-in with your partner after more aggressive BDSM experiences.
+There are many different ways of providing and receiving pain, and just because someone enjoys it in some manner doesn’t mean they want all aspects and experiences of pain.
+It is always important to check in with your partner after more aggressive BDSM experiences.